AquexTheSeal/bioplethora/README.md

 ### Q: Will this mod be ported to Fabric?
 **A:** Nope, or at least it isn't planned yet.

-### Q: Is the Boplethora Project made with MCreator?
+### Q: Is the Bioplethora Project made with MCreator?
-**A:** Nope, this mod isn't made with MCreator.
-Though, if you do, you should not hate MCreator mods; there are actually plenty of underrated MCreator mods out there.
-Read https://docs.google.com/document/d/1e7tN5vZgWEmMylNshZ9h6l0kXH8Ypqw-oJHL1qu0tgY/edit (documented by Toma400)
+**A:** This mod is not made with the MCreator program.
+If you dislike the program in general, I suggest you read https://docs.google.com/document/d/1e7tN5vZgWEmMylNshZ9h6l0kXH8Ypqw-oJHL1qu0tgY/edit (documented by Toma400)

 # Credits / The Development Team
 **Lead Developer/s:** Sajevius, Aqu.